 Great Basin Institute provides NEPA services to increase the pace and scale of public land management projects by supporting planning and resource assessments required to support the NEPA/CEQA permitting process.
 GBI provides dedicated NEPA teams that work across agencies to facilitate prioritized project to rapidly respond to planning needs at a landscape scale.
 Annual planning meetings with agencies, and with collaborative and stakeholder groups, support a program of work that anticipates the need and range of technical assistance required.
 GBI utilizes agency cooperative agreements, subcontracting, while also developing general service agreements for non-federal entities to execute timely and effective NEPA deliverables.

 In recent years, GBI has scaled support for several post-fire planning needs for the US Forest Service.
-In 2022, the Sequoia, Inyo, Eldorado, Plumas, and Lassen National Forests have entered into agreements to provide specialist support and scoping services for Categorical Exclusions, Environmental Assessments, and Enviornmental Impact Statements to address post-fire needs after the Dixie, Caldor, Beckworth, Wind, Castle, and KNP Fires, many of which comprise some of the largest wildfires in the history of the region.
+In 2022-23, the Sequoia, Inyo, Eldorado, Plumas, and Lassen National Forests have entered into agreements to provide specialist support and scoping services for Categorical Exclusions, Environmental Assessments, and Environmental Impact Statements to address post-fire needs after the Castle, Beckworth, Dixie, Caldor, French, Windy, KNP Complex, and Mosquito Fires, many of which comprise some of the largest wildfires in the history of the region.

-GBI prepares federal and state environmental reports required by NEPA and CEQA, including the following services and environmental compliance documents:
+GBI prepares federal and state environmental documents required by NEPA and CEQA, including the following services and environmental compliance documents:

 GBI is especially adept at preparing joint federal/state environmental documents with multiple-agency jurisdictions, including joint EIR/EISs and joint EA/ISs.